Sunday, May 24, 2026

 The mosque was not painted blue.

 If you are ever in Chefchuaen, go to La Triana restaurant.
-Try their appetizer plate of goat cheese with almonds, walnuts and honey.
+Try their appetizer plate of Hot Goat cheese with walnuts and honey.
 You could make a healthy meal of just this plate.
 Delicious.

 The typical Moroccan medina or marketplace of twisting, winding streets where many souks offer fresh food, clothes, etc., for the local population.